usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 > [!NOTE]
 > The default `multi_ue_scenario.grc` flowgraph supports three UEs.
 To change emulated UE scenario, modify the `.grc` file using GNU Radio Companion to add or remove ZeroMQ blocks, delete the existing `zmq_broker/multi_ue_scenario.py`, and run `./generate_configurations.sh` to compile the `.grc` file into a new Python script and automatically patch the required IP addresses.

+## O1 Interface

+The gNodeB can also be monitored and controlled through the OCUDU O1 Adapter [\[7\]][ocudu-o1-adapter].
+Management scripts for the O1 interface are located in the `additional_scripts/` directory.
+Use `./additional_scripts/install_o1_adapter.sh` to install and build the required components, `./additional_scripts/run_o1_adapter.sh` to start the O1 services, `./additional_scripts/stop_o1_adapter.sh` to stop them, and `./additional_scripts/uninstall_o1_adapter.sh` to remove them.

+When running, the O1 setup starts a NETCONF Docker container `ocudu_netconf` and the OCUDU O1 adapter system process.
+The NETCONF endpoint is exposed at `127.0.0.1:830`.

 ## OCUDU Grafana WebUI

 The gNodeB includes support for visualizing performance metrics via a Grafana dashboard hosted at `http://localhost:3300`.